John F. Shafroth Jr.: Philippines, Okinawa and Japan

-Following the sudden death of Vice admiral Willis Augustus Lee of heart attack, Shafroth assumed command of Battleship, Squadron Two on August 25, 1945 and led his command during another bombardment on the night of August 29–30, 1945.
-This time on the city of Hamamatsu, destroying industrial and railroad targets, inflicting heavy damage to the enemy, without any casualties to U.S. ships.
-For the leadership of his Task Unit during the bombardment of Japan, Shafroth received third and fourth Legion of Merit.
+A few nights later Shafroth led his command during another bombardment, this time on the city of Hamamatsu.
+Industrial and railroad targets were destroyed, inflicting heavy damage on the enemy, without any casualties to the U.S. and British warships present.
+For his leadership of the Task Unit during these bombardments of Japan, Shafroth received his third and fourth Legion of Merit.

 Postwar service

-Upon the Surrender of Japan, Shafroth participated in the surrender ceremony aboard battleship Missouri in Tokyo Bay on September 2, 1945 and returned to the United States in December that year.
+Upon the Surrender of Japan, Shafroth participated in the surrender ceremony aboard battleship Missouri in Tokyo Bay on September 2, 1945, and returned to the United States in December that year.
 He was subsequently ordered to Miami, Florida, where he assumed duty as Seventh Naval district with additional duty as Commander, Gulf Sea Frontier.

-Shafroth served in this capacity until the beginning of July 1946, when he was transferred to Balboa, Panama Canal Zone, where he served back in 1942 and assumed duty as Commandant, Fifteenth Naval district with additional duty as Commander, Panama Sea Frontier.
+Shafroth served in this capacity until the beginning of July 1946, when he was transferred to Balboa, Panama Canal Zone, where he had served in 1942 and assumed duty as Commandant, Fifteenth Naval district with additional duty as Commander, Panama Sea Frontier.
 For his wartime and postwar service in Panama, Shafroth was decorated by the governments of Colombia, Ecuador, Panama, and Peru.

 In April 1948, Shafroth returned to the United States and assumed duty as Chairman of the General Board of the Navy at the Navy Department.
-He remained in this assignment until his transfer to the Retired list of the Navy on April 1, 1949 after 40 years of service.
+He remained in this assignment until his transfer to the Retired list of the Navy on April 1, 1949, after 40 years of service.
 Shafroth was advanced to the rank of Vice Admiral on the retired list for having been specially commended in combat.

 Retirement

-Following his retirement from the Navy, Shafroth resided in Washington, D.C. and was active in the Naval Historical Foundation.
+Following his retirement from the Navy, Shafroth resided in Washington, D.C., and was active in the Naval Historical Foundation.
 He was elected President of the Foundation in 1961 and remained in that assignment until his death from a stroke on September 1, 1967, aged 80.
-Vice admiral John F. Shafroth Jr. was buried with full military honors at Arlington National Cemetery, Virginia together with his wife, Helena Marshall Fischer (1882–1975).
+Vice admiral John F. Shafroth Jr. was buried with full military honors at Arlington National Cemetery, Virginia, together with his wife, Helena Marshall Fischer (1882–1975).
 They had one daughter.